Pregabalin works in different ways:

-You can take pregabalin with or without food, but it's best to be consistent each day.
+You can take pregabalin with or without food, but it's best to take it in the same way each day.
 Try to space your doses evenly through the day.

-Swallow pregabalin capsules whole with a drink of water or juice.
+Swallow pregabalin tablets or capsules whole with a drink of water or juice.
 Do not chew them.

 If you are taking pregabalin as a liquid, it will come with a syringe or spoon to measure your dose.
-Do not use a kitchen spoon as it will not give the right amount.
 If you do not have a measuring spoon or syringe, ask your pharmacist for one.
+Do not use a kitchen teaspoon as it will not measure the right amount.

 To prevent side effects, your doctor will prescribe a low dose to start with and then increase it over a few days.